alexle/alexle.github.com/_posts/2013/2013-02-24-sending-netflix-oauth-request-python.markdown

 Oauth is an authentication protocol which allows users to grant a third-party access to their resources - without sharing their password.
 Kind of similar to creating a temporary key to your car for someone, a key which can have chosen limitations and be disabled at any time.
 Great for users.
 Confusing for newbies like me working with it.

 That's because each service can have a different method to "hand-shake" between the user and consumer.
-In a previous [post][1], I shared a [demo][2] which uses the Netflix API.
+In a previous [post][1], I shared a demo which uses the Netflix API.
 It was my first experience with Oauth and it took me a while to understand all the nuances involved.
 Here, I'll detail how I sent non-authenticated and authenticated signed requests to Netflix with Python.

 ## Before You Start ##